Vortical interactions in turbulent thermoacoustic systems: Results and discussion

 \subsection{Insights into critical region detected for open-loop control}

-Having analyzed the spatiotemporal evolution of maximum interacting pairs of communities during different dynamical states exhibited by the turbulent combustor, we now turn our attention to the relevance of maximum inter-community interactions toward the mitigation of thermoacoustic instability.
+Having analyzed the spatio-temporal evolution of maximum-interacting pairs of communities during different dynamical states exhibited by the turbulent combustor, we now focus on the relevance of maximum inter-community interactions toward mitigating thermoacoustic instability.
 The turbulent combustor being discussed in the current study exhibits vortex-driven thermoacoustic instability.
-Thus, the mitigation of thermoacoustic instability in this type of combustor is intricately related to leveraging our understanding of the spatiotemporal dynamics of the combustor.
-The control of thermoacoustic instability in practical systems continues to be a challenging problem.
+Thus, the mitigation of thermoacoustic instability in this type of combustor is intricately related to leveraging our understanding of the vortex-driven spatio-temporal dynamics.
 Open-loop control strategies are widely used in practical combustion systems due to their minimal maintenance requirements and high durability.
 One of the open-loop control methods is to target certain \textit{critical} regions using secondary fuel or air to perturb the flow regions responsible for controlling the overall dynamics of the system. \citet{ghoniem2005stability} and co-workers \citep{altay2007impact, altay2010mitigation} determined the optimum region as the region of ﬂame anchoring and considered a steady injection of secondary air for achieving control in a dump combustor. \citet{uhm2005low} considered the region of local maxima in the heat release rate field to be the critical region.
-In a similar study, \citet{tachibana2007active} optimized the secondary fuel injector parameters using Rayleigh Index distribution to actively control thermoacoustic instability in a swirl-stabilized lean premixed combustor.
+In a similar study, \citet{tachibana2007active} optimized the secondary fuel injector parameters using the Rayleigh Index distribution to control thermoacoustic instability in a swirl-stabilized lean premixed combustor actively.